Blosc/python-blosc2/README.rst

 amortized.

-One important point is that the memory consumption when using the ``LazyArray.compute()`` method is very low because the output is an ``NDArray`` object, which is compressed by default.
-On the other hand, the ``LazyArray.__getitem__()`` method returns an actual NumPy array, so it is not recommended for large datasets, as it can consume a significant amount of memory (although it may still be convenient for small outputs, and most specially slices).
+One important point is that the memory consumption when using the ``LazyArray.compute()`` method is pretty low (does not exceed 100 MB) because the output is an ``NDArray`` object, which is compressed by default.
+On the other hand, the ``LazyArray.__getitem__()`` method returns an actual NumPy array and hence takes about 400 MB of memory (the 20_000 x 20_000 array of booleans), so using it is not recommended for large datasets, (although it may still be convenient for small outputs, and most specially slices).

+Another point is that, when using the Blosc2 engine, computation with compression is actually faster than without it (not by a large margin, but still).
+To understand why, you may want to read `this paper <https://www.blosc.org/docs/StarvingCPUs-CISE-2010.pdf>`_.

-And here is the performance when the operands barely fit in memory (50_000 x 50_000):
+And here it is the performance when the operands barely fit in memory (50_000 x 50_000):

 .. image:: https://github.com/Blosc/python-blosc2/blob/main/images/lazyarray-expr-large.png?raw=true
-  :width: 100%
+  :width: 75%
   :alt: Performance when operands do not fit well in-memory

-In this latter case, the memory consumption figures does not seem extreme, but this is because the displayed values represent *actual* memory consumption *during* the computation (not virtual memory); in addition, the resulting array is boolean, so it does not take too much space to store.
+In this latter case, the memory consumption figures does not seem extreme, but this is because the displayed values represent *actual* memory consumption *during* the computation (not virtual memory); in addition, the resulting array is boolean, so it does not take too much space to store (just 2.4 GB uncompressed).
 In this scenario, the performance compared to top-tier libraries like Numexpr or Numba is quite competitive.
-This is due to the combination of the Blosc2 compression and the new computing engine that is able to work with compressed data very efficiently.

 You can find the benchmark for the examples above at:

 https://github.com/Blosc/python-blosc2/blob/main/bench/ndarray/lazyarray-expr.ipynb

 https://github.com/Blosc/python-blosc2/blob/main/bench/ndarray/lazyarray-expr-large.ipynb

+Feel free to run them in your own machine and compare the results.

 Installing
 ==========